Building Societies Members Association and You

 - Tel: 01823 321304

 We seek your views.
-We welcome articles for inclusion in our newsletters and news items for this web site from building society members and building society employees.
+We welcome news items and articles for inclusion on this web site from building society members and building society employees.
 We want our members to be active in helping us and each other.

 If we can get everyone who believes in true mutuality to join us this would be a formidable force to press for changes to building societies legislation that will ensure proper accountability and stop malpractices.